 Related Reading: 13 Signs A Girl Likes You But Is Playing Hard To Get

-If you have been mulling over your course of action to make the first move on a guy you have the hots for, these 8 ultimate tips will see you through:
+Even more so, if you’ve always been on the other side of the chase to win hearts.
+So, if you have been mulling over your course of action to make the first move on a guy you have the feelings for, these 8 ultimate tips will see you through:

 1. Make peace with your anxiety

 So the question of how to make the first move on a guy has turned you into a bundle of nerves.
 Your stomach turns every time you think of acting on your instinct and you put it off for another time.

 You’d be better off at handling the anxiety if you embrace it rather than try to run away from it.
 Accept that you’re nervous and talk yourself through these unnerving thoughts.
 Try giving yourself a pep talk in front of the mirror or ask a friend to boost your morale and calm your nerves.

 By constantly reminding yourself of your reasons for ‘why should I make the first move’, you’ll able to shed your inhibition.

 The fear of rejection is what holds us back from expressing our feelings.
 So, before putting your feeling out there, test the waters to see if the guy is interested in you.
 Does he respond to your texts?
 Do you see him reacting to your social media posts?
 If you’re part of the same social circle, does he like hanging out with you?
 Has he responded to your overtures on a dating site?

 If the answer to these questions is yes, there’s no reason why you should waste your time contemplating how to make the first move on a guy.
 Just take the plunge already.
 A guy who wants more than your friendship will definitely send out signals to that effect.

 Perhaps, he is shy and is giving you signs he you wants to make a move.
 So, pay attention.
 Study his body language, read between the lines when he talks to you.
 You might just spot subtle hints of flirting that can give you the much-needed boost to act on your desire to ask him out.